We are passionate about making interactive and engaging products for dogs–but we don't stop there. Our purpose is to help save the bees.

 Through our company and products, we aspire to increase awareness of our need to save the bees.
 You won’t have to look far to see the influence honeybees have on our woof-worthy treats and toys (did we mention that our treats are made with organic honey?).
 Every product relates to bees somehow—see if you can find all the connections!

-But we go beyond creating awareness of the plight of bees: every Project Hive Pet Company purchase directly helps establish healthy bee habitat through our partnership with The Bee and Butterfly Habitat Fund.
+But we go beyond creating awareness of the plight of bees: every purchase directly helps establish healthy bee habitat through our non-profit partners The Bee and Butterfly Habitat Fund and the Canadian Honey Council.

 Here's our goal